StPaulStylee/100DaysOfCode/README.md

 Set the media queries for the home page.
 ### Thoughts:
 I didn't get much grid practice tonight...
 Mostly boring media query stuff.
 I am starting to feel like I want to finish this rebuild asap so I can move on to the next topic.
 I now have working knowledge of grid and I don't want to get bogged down on this site build for too long.

+# Day 33: January 5th, 2018
+### What I did:
+I missed another day.
+CRIPES!

+# Day 34: January6th, 2018
+### What I did:
+Began work on about page and reorganized some CSS.
+### Thoughts:
+I have really focused on organizing my code - my CSS in particular - properly.
+It is really satisfying and is increasing my building efficiency.